shaarkys/MiTempHum-Homey/README.md

 # MiTemp_BLE

-BLE Tempereature and Humidity sensor app for Homey

-Feel free to modify, use the code.
-It is very dirty currently, sorry for that.
-I put it together in a few hours.

 App for Mijia (BLE) Tempereature and Humidity sensor (LYWSD03MMC)

 Please note, that the sensor needs to be modded with custom 'ATC' firmware using ATC441 advertising format.